Skip to main content

 Full Python Code

 Here is the full example on how to run the Denoiser technology with media files.
 The code is slightly adjusted and wrapped into functions.
 The denoised files are saved with a denoised_ prefix.
 You can modify the filename logic to suit your requirements.
+The code includes the optional step of deleting completed tasks.
+Refer to the Task lifecycle code examples for a generic code template, applicable to all technologies.

 import requests